ThorntonLab/ThorntonLab.github.io/_posts/2018-11-02-TreeSequenceRecording1.md

 [Meerkat](https://system76.com/desktops/meerkat) for anyone curious).
 In that 15 minutes, 5,000 diploids were simulated, trait value stuff was recorded, and we end up with an entire ARG/HRG/**nedigree** containing a large number of 'dead' individuals.
 Very cool.
 The compressed output file is 121MB.
-That's not small, but it is *much* smaller than pre-tree-sequence approaches invovling writing samples as you go or writing the entire population out at regular intervals, etc..
+That's not small, but it is *much* smaller than pre-tree-sequence approaches involving writing samples as you go or writing the entire population out at regular intervals, etc..
 The output file contains the entire simulated population plus the tables describing its tree sequence.

 ```py